e45lee/artifact-boolean-algebras/README.md

 make
 ```

-Flix is invoked via the `flix ..` command.
+Flix is invoked via the `flix` command.
 If you just want to see it run, use
 `flix check --Xsummary --Xsubeffecting se-def,se-ins,se-lam` which will type
 check the standard library with all subeffecting options and output the library
 summary table of the paper.

+The meaning of the subeffecting options are explained in the paper
+- `se-def`: adds abstraction-site subeffecting to top-level functions.
+- `se-ins`: adds abstraction-site subeffecting to instance functions.
+- `se-lam`: adds abstraction-site subeffecting to lambdas and nested defs.

 # Step by Step Instructions